 PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Redditch Borough Council Housing Needs Survey (2006) pubs and services (deliveries of newspapers, milk etc) are seen as important and well used.
 60% of residents saw the addition of a shop as important People supported the idea of farm shops and craft workshops rather than starter business units General satisfaction with standard and range of facilities.
 Nearly 90% of families are able to attend the school of their choice Awareness of local issues is not seen as high at Borough or County levels.
-No demand to increase tourist facilities Refuse collection and recycling is generally seen as good There is a need for sporting activities (more than 50%) To examine the housing needs, aspirations and demands of housing within the Borough Set the affordable housing requirement of the Borough Make arrangements for meeting local housing need Ensure there are policies in place to allow local housing need to be met Ensure the affordable housing requirement is set Ensure policies promote the housing that is needed within the Borough Consider the overall need for affordable housing and a target and inclusion of an affordable housing Policy The need for affordable housing is an issue for this Scoping Report The need for affordable housing is an issue for this scoping Report The need for affordable housing is an issue for this scoping is a scopi Redditch Borough Council Strategy for the housing and support of older people (2008-2026) Draft This Strategy is directed towards achieving for older people the principal objectives of: Ensuring they are socially included, and have a good quality of life Enabling them to live independently for as long as possible Preventing adverse health conditions that limit their independence Providing good quality homes that are appropriate to their needs Providing good quality housing support that is appropriate to their needs Focusing housing and support on those most in need, and on unmet needs Consider the requirements for sheltered housing • None
+No demand to increase tourist facilities Refuse collection and recycling is generally seen as good There is a need for sporting activities (more than 50%) To examine the housing needs, aspirations and demands of housing within the Borough Set the affordable housing requirement of the Borough Make arrangements for meeting local housing need Ensure there are policies in place to allow local housing need to be met Ensure the affordable housing requirement is set Ensure policies promote the housing that is needed within the Borough Consider the overall need for affordable housing and a target and inclusion of an The need for affordable housing is an issue for this Scoping Report The need for affordable housing is an issue for this scoping Report The need for affordable housing is an issue for this scoping is an issue for the scoping is an issue for this scoping is an issue for the scop Redditch Borough Council Strategy for the housing and support of older people (2008-2026) Draft This Strategy is directed towards achieving for older people the principal objectives of: Ensuring they are socially included, and have a good quality of life Enabling them to live independently for as long as possible Preventing adverse health conditions that limit their independence Providing good quality homes that are appropriate to their needs Providing good quality housing support that is appropriate to their needs Focusing housing and support on those most in need, and on unmet needs affordable housing Policy Consider the requirements for sheltered housing • None